 - What is your current role at Bridgepoint?
-I am a Manager in our NetSuite Consulting practice.
+I’m a Sr. Practice Manager in our NetSuite practice.

 - What attracted you to Bridgepoint?
 I was originally attracted to Bridgepoint through other colleagues that I had worked with at the boutique startup, who then starting working at Bridgepoint.
 At the time, there were only about 3-4 employees on the NetSuite team.
 Given that Bridgepoint had a growing NetSuite Consulting practice, and I was ready to transition out of my current company, it was the perfect time to join the Bridgepoint team.

 - What’s your favorite aspect of your job?
-I really enjoy the variety of different projects we have, and the exposure into our clients’ different industries.
+I really enjoy the variety of different projects we have and the exposure to our clients’ different industries.
 A lot of consultants get siloed into a vertical within their organization.
 At Bridgepoint, while we all have strengths in particular industries, we get the opportunity to support projects that are “out of our comfort zone.”
-This has allowed me to gain experience and knowledge into a variety of different business processes.
+This has allowed me to gain experience and knowledge in a variety of different business processes.
 I spent years in the Senior Consultant role delivering NetSuite solutions for different industries.
-Now, in my role as a Manager, I am getting to assist projects in a different capacity, focusing on the growth of our other team members.
+Now, I am getting to assist projects in a different capacity, focusing on the growth of our other team members.